AFA Alaska + Hawaiian

 What The Committee Is Working On

 1. NAVBLUE.
-The PBS Subcommittee preparing for a new release of NAVBLUE.
-Once received they will test before the release is implemented.
-The Committee is also continuing to provide in person and virtual base sits so that all flight attendants may attend and get answers to all PBS bidding related questions.
+The PBS Subcommittee is working with NAVBLUE to understand the new contractual waive rules adopted in the recently ratified contract.
+The Committee also continues to provide in person and virtual base sits so that all Flight Attendants may attend and get answers to all PBS bidding related questions.

 2. Crew Scheduling.
 A monthly review of PowerPoint presentations covered various aspects such as reserve utilization, detailed breakdowns, sick leave (week by week and year over year), premium, personal drops, and other relevant agenda items.

 3. Crew Planning.
 Crew Planning shared a monthly presentation about Pairing Statistics.
 Crew Planning is focused on anticipating increased block hours as the summer season approaches, with specific strategies to optimize trip lengths and identify commutability for flight crews.
-The team is also collaborating with operational analytics to develop dashboards that facilitate better decision-making and efficiency in scheduling.
+The team is also collaborating with operational analytics to develop dashboards that facilitate better decision-making and scheduling efficiency.

 4. Crew Pay.
-Crew pay is working on additional communications aimed at improving clarity and addressing the high volume of queries surrounding pay discrepancies.
+Crew Pay is working on additional communications to improve clarity and address the high volume of queries surrounding pay discrepancies.
 The payroll team is committed to resolving ongoing issues quickly to ensure crew members receive their compensation accurately and on time.

 5. AFA Payroll Representative.
 The Committee has been advocating for a streamlined process to resolve outstanding pay issues for crew members efficiently.
 The focus is on ensuring timely compensation and improved communication.